keenlychuang/gen-bus-test/README.md

 Potential enhancements for future versions:

 - Support for more document formats (e.g., HTML, Markdown, CSV, TXT)
-- OCR, captioning for images and images within documents
+- Support for OCR, captioning for images and images within documents
+- Support for ipynb tutorials
 - Integration with additional language models beyond OpenAI
 - Improved handling of tables and structured data from Excel files
-- Document preprocessing options (e.g., OCR for scanned documents)

 ## License